gwen001/autoknoxss/README.md

 Else the program will not be able to find the WPnonce which is required for the next request.
 <br>

+## All-in-one
+Automate the automation.
+This script will try to get urls from a domain using wget and send them all to KNOXSS.
+Since it has been coded very quickly, there is no option, you have to change user-agent and cookies in the code.

+Usage: php allinone.php <url> <wpnonce>
+Example: php allinone.php http://10degres.net c3uhce78

+[![ScreenShot](https://raw.githubusercontent.com/gwen001/autoknoxss/master/example.jpg)](https://github.com/gwen001/autoknoxss)<br>

 I don't believe in license.
 You can do want you want with this program.

-[![ScreenShot](https://raw.githubusercontent.com/gwen001/autoknoxss/master/example.jpg)](https://github.com/gwen001/autoknoxss)<br>